notZaki/CancerImagingArchive.jl/docs/src/guide/queries.md

 !!! note

-    Although the functionality of `patients_by_modality()` could be combined into the `patients()` function, they use a different query endpoint so the two functions were given different names to keep that difference explicit.
+    Although the functionality of `patients_by_modality()` could be combined into the `tcia_patients()` function, they use a different query endpoint so the two functions were given different names to keep that difference explicit.

 ### Patients added after specific date